cmc-discord/site/src/articles/meta/contributing/writing.svelte.md

     let tabValue = "one";
 </script>

-While we created this website using [Svelte](https://svelte.dev/), we realise that most people don't know how to create their own Svelte components and pages.
+While we created this site with a static site generator in mind, we understand that many people aren't developers, and thus wouldn't know how to create their own Svelte pages or components.
 For that reason, all articles on this site are written using a markup language known as [Markdown](https://www.markdownguide.org/basic-syntax/).